ska-sa/katgpucbf/doc/benchmarking.rst

    Lower and upper bounds on the ADC sample rate.
 The critical rate will be searched between these two bounds.
 The benchmark will error out if the lower bound fails or the upper bound passes.

+.. option:: --oneshot <rate>

+   This is an alternative to specifying lower and upper bounds.
+In this mode, the test will be run only once and report whether the given rate passed or failed.

 .. option:: --interval <rate>